Pearson Activelearn: A teacher's guideTeacher explaining pearson activelearn to pupils in a UK classroom

 Key Takeaways

-What Is ActiveLearn?
+What is Pearson ActiveLearn?

 Hub diagram showing ActiveLearn's core platform connected to its key features and tools